-Racism and discrimination affect Black, Brown, Indigenous, and People of Color (BBIPOC) from accessing education and job opportunities and affordable housing.
+Racism and discrimination affect Black, Brown, Indigenous, and People of Color (BBIPOC) from accessing education, job opportunities, and affordable housing.
 Xenophobia and racism negatively affect the mental health and economic security of the Latino/a community in Sonoma County.

 Latino Health Forum: Providence CHI staff sit on the Board of this CBO formed to produce an annual conference focused on the health needs of the local Latino/a population in Sonoma County.
-Providence has been an annual funder of this conference since its inception several years ago.